Vineland, New Jersey

-Vineland is a city in Cumberland County, in the U.S. state of New Jersey.
-Bridgeton and Vineland are the two principal cities of the Vineland-Bridgeton metropolitan statistical area, which encompasses those cities and all of Cumberland County for statistical purposes and which constitutes a part of the Delaware Valley (the Philadelphia metro area).
+Vineland is a city and the most populous municipality in Cumberland County, within the U.S. state of New Jersey.
+Bridgeton and Vineland are the two principal cities of the Vineland-Bridgeton metropolitan statistical area, which encompasses those cities and all of Cumberland County for statistical purposes and which constitutes a part of the Delaware Valley (the Philadelphia metropolitan area).
 The MSA had a population of 156,898 as of the 2010 census.
-As of the 2020 United States census, the city's population was 60,780, an increase of 56 (+.1%) from the 2010 census count of 60,724, which in turn reflected an increase of 4,453 (+7.9%) from the 56,271 counted in the 2000 census.
-The Census Bureau's Population Estimates Program calculated that the city's population was 61,156 in 2021, ranking the city the 630th-most-populous in the country.
+As of the 2020 United States census, the city's population was 60,780, its highest decennial count ever and an increase of 56 (+0.1%) from the 60,724 recorded at the 2010 census, which in turn reflected an increase of 4,453 (+7.9%) from the 56,271 counted in the 2000 census.
+The Census Bureau's Population Estimates Program calculated that the city's population was 60,491 in 2022, ranking the city the 639th-most-populous in the country.

 Vineland was formed on July 1, 1952, through the merger of Landis Township and Vineland Borough, based on the results of a referendum held on February 5, 1952.
 Festivities on July 1, 1952, when the merger took effect, included a parade and speeches from such notables as Senator Estes Kefauver.
 The name is derived from the plans of its founder to use the land to grow grapes.

-Geographically, the city is part of the South Jersey.
+Geographically, the city is part of South Jersey.
 It has large Italian-American and Hispanic-American populations.